Your business value

 Why does person E do that?

-Efficiency: Humans, as part of nature, seek efficiency: almost everyone wants to maximize pay for minimal effort.
-In other words if it’s possible, some people eventually end up doing it.
+Drive for efficiency: Humans, as part of nature, seek efficiency: almost everyone wants maximal pay for minimal effort.
+If it’s possible, some people eventually end up doing it.
 People usually have a hard time walking away from a well-paid position even if it’s above their capacity.

 Perception: Incompetent managers don’t have a way to tell the difference between real work and fake work.
 These are the same leaders who confuse confidence for competence and eloquence for substance.

-This is particularly common with organizations with high DTT (distance to top).
-Unproductive employees hide in the cracks of tall silos with thick walls.
+This is particularly common at organizations with high DTT (distance to top).
+Unproductive employees hide in the cracks of tall silos with thick walls and feast on politics.
 We’ve covered that concept along with Vertical and Horizontal Organizational Distance (VOD/HOD) in another article:

 Perception of productivity

-As you saw with person E, the perception of productivity is important in the context of assessing the bet the company has made and people who evaluate that bet.
+As you saw with person E, the perception of productivity is important in the context of assessing the bet the company has placed.

 Sadly, this is way more common than person E. Look at person F: